amirna2/code-dojo/README.md

 # code-kata
-A multi-langage repository of small code katas and experiments
+A multi-langage repository of small code katas and experiments.
+Mostly Java, C/C++, Go, Swift, Python and Javascript